matt-antone/Scorer/memory-bank/progress.md

 - Core functionality is complete
 - Both development and production environments are configured
 - Planning phase for database implementation
+- The database reset logic successfully clears all records from turns, players, and games.
+- The test runner is configured to use SQLite for local testing.

 ## Known Issues